tmtsoftware/icd/README.md

 Note that the `-Dicd.isPublicServer=true` option hides the *upload* feature, which allows users to test their local changes before publishing.
 This option also makes the Publish tab visible.

-Note that the first time you start `icdwebserver`, it will update the ICD database from the released versions on GitHub.
+Note that the first time you start `icdwebserver`, it will update the ICD database from the released versions on GitHub, which can take some time.

 To start the web app with continuous compilation during development, you can type `~icdWebServer/run` from the sbt shell.